nebullii/nebullii/README.md

-Building **Mitig8it** — a GitHub-native AI security platform that detects exploitable vulnerabilities in pull requests before merge.
+Building **Mitig8it** — a GitHub-native AI security platform using 3 tier deterministic approach that detects exploitable vulnerabilities in pull requests before merge.

 I’m a software engineer with 5+ years of experience building scalable backend systems and APIs, automating workflows with AI and optimizing databases.
 My work focuses on designing reliable architectures, improving performance, and integrating AI into real-world workflows.